-Should there be no valid reason to disable swapping for one or more of the processes, you must convince the users to stop the practice.
-If you are unable to win their cooperation, you can remove privileges so they can not disable swapping.
+If there are no valid reasons to disable swapping for one or more of the processes, you must convince the users to stop the practice.
+If they will not cooperate, you can remove privileges so they cannot disable swapping.
+Use the Authorize utility to change privileges.
 (The PSWAPM privilege is required to issue the SET PROCESS/NOSWAPPING command.)
-You use the Authorize Utility to change privileges.